 With all of the options for parasite protection, it can easily become overwhelming.
 However, pet parents can work with their veterinarians to discuss the option that would be the best fit for their pet.

-If you’re looking for an all-in-one product, Simparica Trio is a newer option that protects against both fleas and ticks, heartworm disease, roundworms, and hookworms.
+Simparica Trio is a combination parasite control product that protects against both fleas and ticks, heartworm disease, roundworms, and hookworms.
 However, it does not protect against whipworm infections like Trifexis.

 Trifexis Side Effects